Five points for trustees considering consolidation

 - Valuable guarantees or penalties: The scheme may contain investments that include valuable guarantees (e.g. with profits, loyalty bonuses or guaranteed annuity rates) or there may be immediate penalties on transfer to an alternative arrangement.
 These are important considerations which may lead employers and trustees to conclude that they are better off maintaining their scheme.

 Trustees may well need to take advice but guarantees and penalties shouldn’t be considered in isolation.
 They may be only one factor driving member outcomes and their relative impact on all members should be assessed in the round.
+Some may be able to be retained through assignment.

 - Members views: Trustees are consistently encouraged to seek member views.
 In the smallest schemes individual input could be sought.
 Closing a pension scheme for an employer with 50 or more employees requires formal consultation, so again it’s an opportunity to collect input from members to help with the trustee’s and employer’s decision making.